pvcraven/syllabi/elements/grading.rst

 **Appealing an assignment grade:** Please do this within a week or two of the grade being posted.
 Please regularly check for missing assignment grades.
 After final grades are posted, I'll only re-examine assignments turned in during finals.
-I'm not going back a to look at early assignments.
+I'm not going back to look at early assignments.
 Turning in tech assignments can be more complex than turning in a paper, so it is critical to notice right away if you are missing a piece.